 Cooking the artichokes with fava beans

 Place the fava beans and green peas in a medium size pot together with olive oil.
-Make sure the pot is big enough to be able to place all the artichokes, but not too big so there is too much place in between them.
+Make sure the pot is big enough to fit all artichoke heads, but not too big so there is too much place in between them.

 Take one artichoke at the time, gently open the leaves and fill the cavities with prepared breadcrumb mixture.
 You don’t have to put the mixture between every leaf but make sure each artichoke head has enough filling.

 Instructions for eating

 The outer leaves are too hard to be eaten completely.
 However, they have a fleshy inner surface which is soft and sweet.
-Take the outer leaves one by one with both hands and pull with your teeth over the inner surface of the leaf to take the soft part of the leaf.
-You will notice that as you are peeling the leaves towards the middle of the artichoke, they become smaller and whiter and can almost be eaten completely.
+Take the outer leaves one by one with both hands and pull with your teeth over the inner surface of the leaf to eat the soft part.
+You will notice that as you are peeling the leaves towards the middle of the artichoke, they become smaller and whiter and can be eaten completely.